 Or if you purchased with a credit card or from a website (such as eBay) that offers buyer protection, you may be protected by that program.

 For information on airbag recalls, visit the National Highway Highway Traffic Safety Administration’s airbag FAQ page or contact your closest vehicle dealer.

-If you were injured when your airbag deployed or because your airbag failed to deploy in Nevada, you may be entitled to considerable money damages.
-Contact a Nevada PI attorney who understands the complexities of product liability laws to discuss your options.
+If you were injured when your airbag deployed or because your airbag failed to deploy in Nevada, you may be entitled to considerable compensatory damages.
+Contact a Nevada Personal injury attorney who understands the complexities of product liability laws to discuss your options.